CryptoRodeo/oras-downstream/README.md

 - **Upstream repo**: The open source project repo we want to track, sync and pull in.
 - **Downstream repo**: The Red Hat repo holding the git submodule reference(s) to the upstream repo
 - **Git Submodule**:
   - A repository within another repository.
   - It allows you to include and track the contents of an external repository (upstream in this case) within your own project (downstream).
   - Useful when you want to include third-party libraries or other code that is managed separately but needs to be part of your project.

-# Konflux-specific definitions
-See the [official glossary](https://konflux-ci.dev/docs/glossary/) for a full list.
+- **Component**:
+  - An internal representation of a software artifact that Konflux builds and tests, using source code from a git repository.
+  - Components are stored in an OCI container registry such as quay.io after they are built.
+- **Application**: 1 or more components running together for building and releasing.

+For more Konflux specific definitions, see the [official glossary](https://konflux-ci.dev/docs/glossary/).

 # About
 A repo demonstrating a basic container-first 'Mid Stream' solution using Git submodules.
+This repo:
+- Is onboarded onto Konflux
+- Uses MintMaker to detect and sync any changes on:
+  - the upstream git submodule reference
+  - Containerfile image digests
+- Has Konflux CI pull changes from this component, build the Containerfile and run tests

 ## How this solution pattern works
 1. Create a "downstream" repo in github.
 2. Track your upstream git repo with a git submodule reference.
-3. Use dependabot to keep that up to date.
+3. Onboard to Konflux.
 4. In your downstream repo, apply patches in your Containerfile if you need to carry downstream patches.

 # Implementing this solution pattern
 ## Create a downstream repo
 This repo will be used to hold the git submodule reference to the upstream repository.
+This will also be the Component we specify when onboarding to Konflux.

 ## Create the git submodule for the upstream repo to track it
 After creating the downstream repo, add a git submodule for the upstream repo: